 You are invited to create art for the site or come visit whenever you may be feeling low, hopeless, or just need something positive on which to focus.
 You will see, and show others, that you are not alone, no matter how you feel.
-If you have a mental health issue yourself, or have friends or family who do, then you qualify to be a contributor.
+If you have a mental health challenge yourself, or have friends or family who do, then you qualify to be a contributor.
 You may also contribute if you are someone who helps other people who may be struggling, such as a volunteer, humanitarian, or mental health professional.
 See the submission tab for details.

 *Taking and viewing photos does not replace professional help.
 Please seek help immediately if your feelings or thoughts are not manageable.
 The administrators are photographers and sufferers, but not psychiatric professionals.